 It doesn't matter now, because it's over.
 It was always going to feel too soon.
 He had been articulating his death in his strong voice for a long time, but it still hurt when it came, felt an unfairness.

-I knew Roger Ebert a little bit.
-I have my small bag of stories, and I keep it more carefully than I do many things in my life because of how much my interactions with him meant to me.
-I don't think they are unusual - many, many people have them - and I know the same thing from my stories that I know from reading other people's: he was generous.
+I knew Roger Ebert a bit.
+I have my little bag of stories, and I keep it more carefully than I do many things in my life because of how much my interactions with him meant to me.
+I don't think my stories are unusual - many, many people have them - and I know the same thing from mine that I know from reading other people's: he was generous.
 It's such a boring word for what it describes.
 Maybe because "generous" is sort of outwardly-focused - opens things up.
 It's a little vague.
 There was nothing diffuse in dealing with him, though.
 He was extremely focused, strongly himself, loyal to his thinking and his emotions.
 But he showed the best kind of confidence by being interested in and open to others.

 I first knew him in 1999 because I sent him my zine.
 It was an impulsive move, born from killing myself for weeks to finish the second issue only to immediately have no clue what to do with it (a common feeling upon finishing a zine).
 Then I thought: Roger Ebert!
 He lives in Chicago too.
 He loves opera and movies and is an Anglophile, like me.
 He likes Doris Day and MFK Fisher, like me.
 I will send my work to him - he might like it.
 I followed my finger down a page of Who's Who until I found his business mailing address, and flung the zines in the mail with a note.
 Hail Mary.

-When I think back I can immediately access the physical sensations that swamped me as I let in what I was seeing.
+When I think back I can immediately access the physical sensations that swamped me as I figured out what I was seeing.
 Adrenaline was shooting through every limb.
-I kept getting up and sitting back down, leaving my office and coming back, doing laps through cubicles with a huge involuntary smile on my face, occasionally letting out a yelp or a squeal.
+I kept getting up and sitting back down, leaving my office and coming back, doing laps through the office cubicles with a huge involuntary smile on my face, occasionally letting out a yelp or a squeal.

 He offered clear, concrete help right off the bat.
 I am still dizzy from the effect of that, years later.
 He read my work, told me it was "of a high professional standard," and he offered to help me, right then.
 As it turns out the review did not accept the piece, but Roger's email came at the beginning of a period in my life in which I changed jobs and started to publish work, including, eventually, a (better, reworked) version of the Cheaper by the Dozen piece.
 As obvious as it seems now, it really is only in retrospect that I can see that every communication with him provided real fuel to my life.

 In the ten years following, we sent the occasional email.
-He contacted me about my Cheaper by the Dozen piece when he was reviewing the 2003 remake.
 In winter 2004, I messed up a good chance to talk to him in person.
-I had seen him a few times in passing, but this time I was at the theater on Lake Street where Chicago critics see their films, and when I stumbled into the elevator, sweaty and late for a screening, there he was.
-Standing with someone else, I forget whom, and wrapped up in his winter coat.
+I had seen him a few times on the street in passing in earlier years, but this time I was at the theater on Lake Street where Chicago critics see their films, and when I stumbled into the elevator, sweaty and late for a screening, there he was.
+Standing with someone else, I forget whom (not Chaz, I think), and wrapped up in his winter coat.
 I just couldn't bring myself work through our outerwear to do the introducing.

 So I cravenly avoided his eyes.
+It pains me to remember that moment now.
 Now I think that no matter what I should have talked to him, or found him after the show, which I hoped would happen, but didn't.
 But then I was quite embarrassed by my inability to stand or walk well and didn't have the courage to push it.
-It's sad in so many ways to think about this: a dumb missed chance (forever now), dumb vanity, the poignant fact that he, more than many, might have been able to understand my physical limitations.
+It's sad in so many ways to think about this: a dumb missed chance (forever), dumb vanity, the poignant fact that he, more than many, might have been able to understand my physical limitations.
 I did email him later and tell him I had seen him in the elevator.
 I lied, basically; I said I had been too unawake and uncaffeinated to realize who he was in time to say hi...blah blah.
-It was stupid.
+It was obviously stupid.
 He wrote back a variation on No-way-that-was-you!?-Say-hi-next-time-[you-idiot].

-I also hope that it isn't too dreadfully vainglorious that in describing his generosity I also have to relate experiences of good fortune in my life (there doesn't seem to be any way around it).
+I hope that it isn't too conceited that in describing his generosity I also relate experiences of good fortune in my life (there doesn't seem to be any way around that).
 Even if I am judged coy for doing this I want to show how smart and generous he was with me with the power he had.
 Ours was not a balanced relationship - he could give me more than I could give him - but he did it gorgeously.
 I always aware of who he was, but mostly I just wanted to show him what I had been thinking about.
 Share it.
 He made my heart full.

 Around ten months ago I decided I wanted to send him a present.
-From reading his work and keeping a brutal eye on the facts of his health that I could see I was worried I'd be too late if I didn't do it sooner rather than later.
-I didn't want to miss him again, miss him for good.
+From reading his work and keeping a brutal eye on what I could see of the facts of his health I was worried I'd be too late if I didn't do it sooner rather than later.
+I didn't want to miss him again like on Lake Street, miss him for good.
 I wanted to tell him directly how much his encouragement had meant to me over the years.
-I could see clearly the day coming - it is today, it turns out - when I would be one of thousands of people at their keyboards trying to describe what he meant to us.
+I could see clearly the day coming - today, it turns out - when I would be one of thousands of people at their keyboards trying to describe what he meant to us.
 I didn't want him not to know.

 I sent him a two-volume edition from the 1930s of the complete works of Saki in beautiful dust jackets, enjoying the process of packing it up just so, writing the right note, padding to the post office.
 I knew he'd like them.
 He sent back a spectacularly sweet thank-you letter that I feel too weepy to reproduce here.
 And then not long after wrote me back again to say: I want to give you some books too.
 What do you like?

 That threw me.
 If he had been a better friend I would have risked a couple emails to wave him off, saying no, no, they are for you, you owe me nothing, ya dope.
 But because he was Roger Ebert I couldn't.
 I felt a little slapped in the face, to get his return offer so fast after my long-planned present.
 Or as if I had perhaps initiated an uncomfortable and never-ending ping-pong match of escalating gift-giving.
+Or, worriedly, as if I had maybe created an uncomfortable obligation on his end.
 But with a little time to think it over (thank God for time, sometimes) I realized: this is a man who will probably not live that much longer.
 It would be unkind to refuse him the pleasure of giving something.
 Let him do that.
 Let him put some books where he wants them.

-So I learned another thing from him in the end of his life, as so many have - I listed some favorite authors (he told me he liked my taste and I died another happy little death) and he sent me two books that I now cherish.
+So I learned yet another thing from him in the end of his life, as we all did - I listed some favorite authors (he told me he liked my taste and I died another happy little death) and he sent me a few books that I now cherish.
 I don't really want to say what they are for some reason; they weren't enormous gestures - he didn't send me Shakespeare Folios - just books that were perfect for me and provided a few new literary directions to sniff in.
 I have been reminded in the last few days how early I started learning new things from him; how much watching Siskel & Ebert with my family as a teenager influenced me.
 Decades of my life he informed.
 To be a critic, he said, was to be a teacher.

-When he wrote me in 1999 to tell me the Cheaper by the Dozen piece had been turned down, he sent some advice in his email that I printed out and have had hanging on my wall for the almost fifteen years since then.
-I don't know if I've been able to follow it the way he did himself, but it makes me feel special to have been the recipient of it and to have ever had his hilarious, wise eye on me at all:
+When he wrote me in 1999 to tell me the Cheaper by the Dozen piece had been turned down, he sent some advice in an email that I printed out and have had hanging on my wall for the almost fifteen years since then.
+I don't know if I've been able to follow it the way he did himself (very few people could do that), but it makes me feel special to have been the recipient of it and to have ever had his hilarious, wise eye on me at all:

 Well, I guess acceptance the first time out would have been too much to expect.
 But you DO have a voice--yours--and if you plug away you will be a famous and beloved writer before you know it.
 (Human nature being what it is, you will have retained the words "famous and beloved" from the previous sentence, when of course "plug away" is the key content.)